 What's Driving Physician Referral Patterns Today?

-From 1999-2009, the rate at which physicians referred patients to another physician, most often a specialist, nearly doubled.
+rate at which physicians referred patients to another physician, most often a specialist, nearly doubled.
 Physicians referred patients 4.8 percent of the time in 1999, but one decade later that number rose to 9.3 percent.
 The trend was steady across all provider subgroups, barring the slower growth among physicians who had ownership stakes in their practice or those with a majority of income from managed care contracts.

 Physician referrals have historically been one of the healthcare industry's sore spots.
 A report published in the Milbank Quarterly collected various criticisms of the referral process, dating back to 1964 when experts described it as "often incomplete and needlessly inefficient."
 In 1983, it was said that physician referrals often fall short of goals, and in 2008 it was cited as an important factor in a patient's "perilous journey through the healthcare system."